wavefrontHQ/docs/pages/doc/anomaly_detection.md

 ![Anomalies highlighted with square purple borders for large anomalies and cycle purple borders for the small anomalies](images/anomaly_hightlighting.png)

-In anomaly detection mode, you can highlighting an anomaly.
+In anomaly detection mode, you can highlight an anomaly.
 On top of the chart, you can see the amount of the anomalies on the current chart.
 When you click it, a drop-down menu appears.
 This drop-down menu contains the series with anomalies, where each series contains anomalies sorted by time in that series.

 ![Anomaly highlighting and drop-down menu available for selecting a certain anomaly or a series.](images/single_anomaly_highlighting.png)

 When you select a series, you will filter out all other series and the chart shrinks for better visualization of the anomalies.

-If you selecting a specific anomaly, the anomaly is highlighted red on the chart.
+If you select a specific anomaly, the anomaly is highlighted red on the chart.

 ![Anomaly highlighted in red](images/anomaly_hightlighted_red.png)